0x1c-works/BLIT/README.md

 # BannerlordImageTool
-A tool for processing images for Mount &amp; Blade 2 modding
+A tool for processing images for modding Mount &amp; Blade 2 Bannerlord

+> **Warning**
+> This tool is still in progress.

+## Features

+- Pack single images into banner textures